greegreg/GettingandCleaning/CodeBook.md

 which represents the mean and standard deviation of each measured variable in each of three dimensions X, Y and Z. In the original data there were other variables, variables 555 - 561, with the word mean within the definition, but this analysis does not extract these variables.

 Accompanying these measures are two other variables.
-The first numerically identifies a participant while the second identifies the activity performed by each person.
+The first numerically identifies a participant, "person_ID", while the second identifies the activity, "Activity_ID" performed by each person.
 This information will be extracted and used in this analysis.

 ## The Data